kcin999/Python-Data-Project/README.md

 # Python Data Project
-This is a repository for learning baseball data and learning dash and how to visualize it all together
+This is a repository for learning baseball data and learning dash and how to visualize it all together.

+This is not yet functional, and is a side project of mine;.

 Great site explaining what some of the columns mean: https://baseballsavant.mlb.com/csv-docs